 Synergies between local governance and anti corruption for REDD+ explored through a joint study.

 The study on "Local Governance, Anti Corruption and REDD+ in LAC: Exploring synergies to strengthen Transparency and Accountability", realized under the guidance of the UN-REDD programme, was published and widely disseminated through regional newsletter in Spanish and English, and will serve as a starting point for further dialogue and activity planning in Latin America and the Caribbean.

-Report "Business Case for Mainstreaming Gender in REDD+" and a supplementary guidance note delivered.
+Report "Business Case for Mainstreaming Gender in REDD+" produced and disseminated.